ltlollo97/Kovid19Game/README.md

 # KO-VID 19
-Main repo for the EVI 20/21 project.
+Main repo for the EVI 20/21 project @ UPV

 Make sure your Unity client is ready to work with GitHub:
 Edit -> Project Settings -> Editor -> Version Control -> Visible Meta Files